ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 0x080498C5       83 C4 10            add     esp, 10h
 ```

 As we learned earlier, the `call eax` instruction will trigger `SIGSEGV` that will be caught by *child2*.
-Looking at the handles in *child2*, we can see that the operation it performs is very simple.
+Looking at the handler in *child2*, we can see that the operation it performs is very simple.
 It only moves a hardcoded value `0x9E3779B9` to the `eax` register of *child1*.

 ```c
 case 0x7E85DB2A:                  // Pushed at 0x080498BB